haihala/haihala.github.io/src/lib/posts/rss-feed.md

 I cheated off of [Scott Spence](https://scottspence.com/posts/make-an-rss-feed-with-sveltekit)'s post, hallowed be his name.
-Got it to work locally pretty quickly, but it didnt work in pages, as Github served it as an octet stream because had the feed at `/rss`.
+Got it to work locally pretty quickly, but it didn't work in pages, as Github served it as an octet stream because had the feed at `/rss`.
-I tried changing it to `/rss.xml` to see if github would guess the `Content-Type` correctly and it did.
+I tried changing it to `/rss.xml` to see if Github would guess the `Content-Type` correctly and it did.

 A short one today, this was surprisingly easy at the end of the day.